-Dr. Geniece Crawford Mondé is an associate professor of sociology at Furman University in Greenville, SC.
-Her research and writing centers the lived experiences of individuals who have been marginalized by social institutions, with a particular focus on carceral institutions
+Dr. Geniece Crawford Mondé is the Herman N. Hipp Associate professor of sociology at Furman University in Greenville, SC.
+Her research and writing centers the lived experiences of individuals who have been marginalized by social institutions, with a particular focus on carceral institutions.

 Her book, This is Our Freedom: Motherhood in the Shadow of the American Prison System examines how women navigate life after prison, managing the constraints of societal exclusion, while centering their love towards their children.
 You can read an excerpt from her book and learn more about her other research interests from her interview on Criminologists Convene.
 Her latest scholarship addresses how carceral logics shape benevolent places.
 In examining how carceral logics inform the actions of institutional settings external to the criminal legal system, she argues that one's ex-offender identity constrains how an individual navigates society, even in spaces with the ostensible goal of offering support.